 But, beware.
 Because, if this “human” approach isn’t genuine, or is manufactured in some agency creative meeting, you can easily run into trouble.
 Because, the people on Reddit are good at spotting fakes, scammers and bullshitters.

-And let’s be honest, marketing has more than their fair share of those.
+And let’s be honest, marketing has more than its fair share of those.

-It was previously owned by Yahoo, but was bought by Automattic last year, the company who run WordPress.
+It was owned by Yahoo but was recently bought by Automattic, the company that runs WordPress.

 Some nice blogging overlaps there.